 “Every day of marriage is a new adventure in which God is trying to teach us something.
 God doesn’t necessarily want it to be easy.
 If we’re one with another, then we’ll be able to hear what God is saying to us and learn together.”

-Please read that statement again because it has such a powerful message for us all to engraft into our thinking.
+Please read the above statement again because it has such a powerful message for us all to engraft into our thinking.
 It’s a quote from Travis Turner who, along with his wife Carol works with Life Partners Christian Ministries, Inc.

-“It’s very difficult to do in our culture.
+“‘It’s very difficult to do in our culture.
 Yet, if we don’t spend the time growing and cultivating the marriage, it causes disharmony and hurt.
 All of us are changing and we need to take the time (and MAKE the time) to grow together.
 If we don’t get that time, we pay a huge price.
-We lose connection” with our spouse, he said.
+We lose connection with our spouse.’

 Travis made an excellent point when he talked about taking the time to communicate, giving each other our undivided attention.
 It has to be “prioritized and specific” as he points out.
 We need to be pro-active in making the time to build one another up.